 40Geo captures geographical information from hard-to-reach areas and analyses it to deliver situational awareness, competitive intelligence, and advanced visualisation for supply chain optimisation.
 One of the means 40Geo has of collecting data is utilising drifting data buoys, which are deployed into areas being used for, or potentially used for, oil and gas exploration and extraction.
-These data buoys capture wave height, temperature, wind speed, and over time, forecast metocean currents patterns.
+These data buoys capture wave height, temperature, wind speed, and over time, forecast patterns in ocean currents.
 They can even detect volume and frequency of other passing vessels by tapping into the radio signals sent out from boats.
-With 40Geo’s analysis, this becomes powerful data to aid decisions about when and where to situate oil and gas operations.
+With 40Geo’s analysis, this becomes powerful data to aid decisions about when and where to situate off-shore oil and gas operations.

 Many areas suitable for oil and gas extraction are also very remote, so backhauling that data from the data buoys to 40Geo’s servers requires a satellite connection.
 To date, 40Geo’s drifting data buoys have leveraged Ground Control’s RockBLOCK 9602 for this application, placing the transceiver into a waterproof box on top of the buoy.

 This gives the team close to real-time data under any circumstances, as the L-Band frequency that the RockBLOCK 9602 leverages is not affected by weather conditions.
-It’s also completely global coverage; no matter where the buoy drifts to, 40Geo will be able to pinpoint its location.
+It’s also completely global coverage because it uses the Iridium satellite constellation; no matter where the buoy drifts to, 40Geo will be able to pinpoint its location.

 Secondly, there are powerful currents that can send the unpowered data buoys well away from the areas that are of most interest to 40Geo’s oil and gas customers.